tstellanova/awaken_pi/README.md

 Enables using a DS3231 standalone real time clock to repeatedly halt and reawaken a Raspberry Pi.
 This allows you to maximize your battery life while doing things like time lapse photography.

-Tested with rpi3 and rpi0w.
+Tested with rpi3, rpi0w, and rock64 (running Armbian).

-Wiring instructions coming soon.
-Briefly: Put a 4.7nF capacitor between INT pin of the DS3231 module and the SCLK ("C") pin connected to the rpi.
-This acts as an RC differentiator, sending a single short pulse to the SCLK pin on the rpi when the INT pin latches low.
-If you simply connect INT directly to SCLK, this would interfere with the i2c bus and prevent communications with the DS3231.
+Brief wiring instructions: Put a 4.7nF capacitor between `INT/SQW` pin of the DS3231 module and the `SCLK` ("C") pin connected to the rpi.
+This acts as an RC differentiator, sending a single short pulse to the `SCLK` pin on the rpi when the `INT/SQW` pin latches low.
+If you simply connect `INT/SQW` directly to SCLK, this would interfere with the i2c bus and prevent communications with the DS3231.

 ### Enabling i2c